 Sport was a key part of the local culture in the country and this page highlights the Jewish Community’s many sport activities and achievements.
 The content will evolve over time.

-Wingate Sports Club was established in the late 1930s and served the Harare (then Salisbury) Jewish Community with sports including Tennis, Lawn Bowls, Golf and Cricket.
-In the early 1990s the Tennis and Bowls continued to operate by the early 2000s only the Golf Club remained active and remains so until today in 2026.
+Wingate Sports Club was established in the early 1950s and served the Harare (then Salisbury) Jewish Community with sports including Tennis, Lawn Bowls, Golf and Cricket.
+In the early 1990s the Tennis and Bowls continued to operate until the early 2000s and then only the Golf Club remained active and remains so until today in 2026.

 History

-Established in 1935, the Wingate Park Golf Club in Harare (formerly Salisbury) is one of Zimbabwe’s oldest golf clubs.
-It was founded by the local Jewish community as a space for Jewish and Catholic members who, at the time, were not admitted to the Royal Harare Golf Club.
+Established in 1950s, the Wingate Park Golf Club in Harare (formerly Salisbury) is one of Zimbabwe’s oldest golf clubs.
+It was founded by the local Jewish community as a space for Jewish who, at the time, were not admitted to the Royal Harare Golf Club.

 - Original Purpose: Beyond its sporting role, it served as a social sanctuary.
-Founding members like Ronnie Cowan, Sam Jones, Stanley Jones, Jos Schwartz, Leslie Bloom, Werner Kaim and many others established the club with sections such as lawn bowling because Jews were barred from other local clubs at the time.
+Founding members like Ronnie Cowan, Sam Jones, Stanley Jones, Jos Schwartz, Harry Robinson, S Cowan, Leslie Bloom, Werner Kaim and many others established the club with sections such as lawn bowling because Jews were barred from other local clubs at the time.

 - Facilities: The club currently features an 18-hole, par 72 championship course measuring approximately 6,460 yards.
 It is known for its mature trees and the “Loyal & Ancient” bar in the clubhouse.